About my baby burp cloths

 Next you place the right sides (decorative side) together and sew a 1/4 inch seam around the entire burp cloth, stopping about 2 to 3 inches before meeting where you started.
 This is the opening you will need to be able to turn your burp cloth to right side out.
 I find it best to have the opening not on the curviest parts.
 It’s easier to deal with that way.

 Once you have the burp cloth turned, iron it so it sits nice and flat then turn in the edges for the opening so they will be closed when you do the top stitching.
-Top stitch with a 1/4 seam all around the edge once more, this time going all the way around to close up the opening.
+Top stitch with either a 1/8 or 1/4 seam (your preference) all around the edge once more, this time going all the way around to close up the opening.

 Admire your work, and make as many as desired!